andrew-chon/mac-playbook/README.md

 ## Installation

-1. install apple's command line tools with `xcode-select --install`
+1. Install apple's command line tools with `xcode-select --install`
+2. Log into iCloud and Mac App Store
-2. Install Ansible
+3. Install Ansible
    1. Run the following command to add Python 3 to your $PATH: `export PATH="$HOME/Library/Python/3.8/bin:/opt/homebrew/bin:$PATH"`
    2. Upgrade Pip: `sudo pip3 install --upgrade pip`
    3. Install Ansible: `pip3 install ansible`
-3. Clone or download this repository to your local drive
+4. Clone or download this repository to your local drive
-4. `cd` into the folder and run `ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
+5. `cd` into the folder and run `ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
-5. Run `ansible-playbook main.yml --ask-become-pass` inside this directory.
+6. Run `ansible-playbook main.yml --ask-become-pass` inside this directory.
 Enter your macOS account password when prompted for the 'BECOME' password.
    > Note: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
 Run `brew doctor` to see if this is the case.

 # Post Install